unicorn-engine/unicorn/docs/FAQ.md

 If you are still using Unicorn1, please upgrade to Unicorn2 for better support.

+## Memory hooks get called multiple times for a single instruction

+There are several possibilities, e.g.:

+- The instruction might access memory multiple times like `rep stos` in x86.
+- The address to access is bad-aligned and thus the MMU emulation will split the access into several aligned memory access.
+In worst cases on some arch, it leads to byte by byte access.

 ## I can't recover from unmapped read/write even I return `true` in the hook, why?

 This is a minor change in memory hooks behavior between Unicorn1 and Unicorn2.
 To gracefully recover from memory read/write error, you have to map the invalid memory before you return true.